jadecobra/python_tdd_exercises/README.md

 # Python Test Driven Development Exercises

 This book contains a few exercises to get you familiar with Python using Test Driven Development.
-It is written to help anyone who is just starting with the language using tests and drills that teach concepts but also allow exploration.
-It is also for anyone who is new to Test Driven Development in python.
+It is written to help anyone who is just starting with the language using tests and drills to learn and explore concepts.

 ## How to use the book